Plasma membrane: Definition, Structure, Functions, Composition

 cell-membrane-or-plasma-membrane

-Hello friends, in this article we will know what is the plasma membrane, and will also learn about it like – Its definition, structure, chemical composition, functions etc. So let’s start without wasting time.
+Hello friends, in this article, we will learn what the plasma membrane is and also learn about it, such as its definition, structure, chemical composition, functions, etc. So let’s start without wasting time.

 What is a Cell membrane or plasma membrane?